 By MICHAEL ONYIEGO, Associated Press

-Troops from South Sudan on Wednesday captured the oil-rich border town that is claimed by Sudan, whose troops withdrew under the onslaught.
+Troops from South Sudan on Wednesday captured the oil-rich border town of Heglig that is claimed by Sudan, whose troops withdrew under the onslaught.
 Kiir said that South Sudan's military forces, the SPLA, had also advanced past Heglig after occupying it.

 The region was to hold a referendum in January to decide whether it stays with Sudan or joins a newly independent South.
 But the vote was postponed indefinitely amid disagreements over who would be eligible to vote.